geomstats/geomstats/CONTRIBUTING.md

 Welcome to the geomstats repository!
 We're excited you're here and want to contribute.

-## Practical guide to submitting your contribution
+## Practical Guide to Submitting your Contribution

 These guidelines are designed to make it as easy as possible to get involved.
 If you have any questions that aren't discussed below,